beiji-ma/matrixone-internals/docs/chapter_1_unix_oracle_git.md

 ## 1. The Unix Model: Atomic Tools and Composability

 MatrixOne, much like Unix, favors building **small, focused commands** that can be flexibly composed.
-This is seen in its rich MQL command set and tight TCL integration:
+This reflects a Unix-like philosophy of doing one thing well.
+Its MQL interpreter can run single commands in isolation, making debugging easier, while broader workflow control, variable scope, and other programming language features are provided by TCL.
+As its name *tclsh* suggests, TCL effectively acts as a cross-platform shell.

+MatrixOne's large collection of TCL scripts — including the critical **spinner** tool used for schema import/export and data migration — demonstrate this philosophy in action.
+These scripts encapsulate repeatable tasks and workflows, further strengthening the composability of the platform.

 - Dozens of discrete commands (`add bus`, `connect`, `temp query`, etc.) each solve a narrow problem.
-- TCL scripting acts as glue, allowing commands to be chained, parameterized, and extended.
+- TCL scripting provides orchestration, allowing commands to be chained, parameterized, and extended.

 For example: